 - Melt the butter in a heavy skillet with 2″ to 3″ high sides, over medium high heat.

-- Add the flour, black pepper and cayenne and whisk together to form a paste (called a roux).
+- Add the flour, black pepper and pinch of cayenne pepper to the melted butter and whisk together to form a paste (called a roux).

 - Cook the roux for about one minute, stirring constantly to cook the flour.